Antipurity/webenv/docs/questionable.md

 To solve AGI is to solve philosophy.
 Luckily, it's pretty easy.
 Unluckily, the solution does not satisfy any egos that humans spent a lot of time building up, and so it is always instantly dismissed.

 If some thing [learns the world, can represent anything, can learn anything, and do it as efficiently as is reasonably possible](AGENTS.md) (and never ceases to exist).
 If you only consider the previous sentence rather than your intuitions, why *wouldn't* that thing be able to scale to the biggest concepts in human imagination, namely, general intelligence and the universe?
+(Apart from "'can' does not imply 'will'", which is more of an implementation concern than a fundamental limitation.)

 Let us go through some AGI conceptions that I know, from both AI-experts and common-sense.